MeeFoundation/idagent-data-model/README.md

-# idagent-data-model
+# persona-ontology

-This Data Model is an application profile over existing OWL ontologies.
-Its purpose is to define the data model within either the Self or an Identity Context in the Mee Identity Agent.
+The persona ontology is an application profile over existing OWL ontologies.
+It models the domain of natural people in the Mee Identity Agent.
+It documents in SHACL which classes and properties from other ontologies are used to describe a person.

 ## Ontologies used